J. J. Yeley

-He is one of only six drivers ever to win the USAC Triple Crown which includes the likes of Pancho Carter, Tony Stewart, Dave Darland, Jerry Coons Jr., and Tracy Hines.

-Yeley is nicknamed "J. J." (Jimmy Jack) after his father and a close family friend.
+Yeley is one of only seven drivers ever to win the USAC Triple Crown which includes the likes of Pancho Carter, Tony Stewart, Dave Darland, Jerry Coons Jr., Tracy Hines, and Logan Seavey.
+He is nicknamed "J. J." (Jimmy Jack) after his father and a close family friend.

+Yeley holds the record for the most starts across all three of the top divisions of NASCAR without winning a race.

 Racing career

 Open-wheel racing

 Yeley won the 1997 edition of Indiana Sprintweek and captured the Rookie of the Year Award in the USAC National Sprint Car Series despite starting relatively few races.
 In 1998, Yeley competed in four Indy Racing League (IRL) races, including the Indianapolis 500.
-His one Top 10 finish in these four races was at Indianapolis, where he finished 9th despite a spin on the first turn of the first lap, which nearly collected eventual race winner Eddie Cheever Jr.
+His one top-ten finish in these four races was at Indianapolis, where he finished 9th despite a spin on the first turn of the first lap, which nearly collected eventual race winner Eddie Cheever Jr.

 Yeley also raced in the IRL in 2000 in an underfunded effort with McCormack Motorsports, but ultimately returned to USAC racing, picking up where he had left off by winning 2001 and 2003 National Sprint, 2002 and 2003 Silver Crown, and 2003 National Midget Series titles.

-His championships in all three of USAC's top divisions in 2003 made him only the second driver, after Tony Stewart in 1995, to achieve the "Triple Crown" in a single season.
-Stewart was the owner of the Sprint and Silver Crown cars in Yeley's 2003 season; the Midget which Yeley drove in 2003, Steve Lewis' No. 9, had been driven by Stewart in 1995.

-Yeley scored 24 USAC wins in his 2003 season, breaking the previous record of 19 set by A. J. Foyt in 1961 and later tied by Sleepy Tripp (1988) and Jay Drake (2000).
+Yeley's championships in all three of USAC's top divisions in 2003 made him only the second driver, after Tony Stewart in 1995, to achieve the "Triple Crown" in a single season.
+Stewart was the owner of the Sprint and Silver Crown cars in Yeley's 2003 season; the Midget, which Yeley drove in 2003, Steve Lewis' No. 9, had been driven by Stewart in 1995.
+Yeley scored 24 USAC wins in his 2003 season, breaking the previous record of nineteen set by A. J. Foyt in 1961 and later tied by Sleepy Tripp (1988) and Jay Drake (2000).